freakout42/formax/docs/index.md

 **formax** wants to provide a user-friendly, fast method for entering valid data into the database.
 This does not mean a good looking gui.
 Users will hate the application with the first look.
-After using it for a while they usally will love it due to the time savings they can achieve.
+After using it for a while they will start loving it due to the time savings they can achieve.
 The trained user can enter data with minimal effort and time, due to the fast application, optimized keyboard handling and ultra low bandwidth usage.
-The productivity these forms bring to the table cannot be achieved with other tools.
+The productivity these forms bring to the table cannot be achieved with any other tool.

 #### Development